 In August 2019, Washington joined 21 other states and seven cities in challenging the repeal of the Clean Power Plan in the U.S. Court of Appeals for the District of Columbia Circuit.

-Information on this page is being maintained in order to continue to inform the public of the reductions in carbon pollution Washington introduced in order to comply with the Clean Power Plan.
+Information on this page is being maintained to continue informing the public about the reductions in carbon pollution Washington introduced in order to comply with the Clean Power Plan.

 Overview of the federal Clean Power Plan